here Being aware of potential dangers can help prevent electric tank heat explosions at industrial facilities.

 Consider also the case of a wastewater tank that is part of a food process or sewage system.
 Whenever biological activity consumes organic materials, methane can be released.
 If the elements become exposed and there are no protections in place, you can create an ignition source directly in the tank.

-more info Understand the Fire Triangle.
+over the counter viagra Understand the Fire Triangle.

 The fire triangle concept is that when you bring fuel, oxygen and an ignition source together, you have all of the elements needed for a fire.
 When a flammable mixture is confined and ignited, you have everything you need for an explosion.
 The flammable materials try to expand to many times their volume in fractions of a second.
 When they cannot escape whatever vent is provided in a timely manner, the vessel or tank is pressurized and usually comes apart at some weak point.
 Often for cylindrical tanks, the weakest spot is at the top of the container.
 If an explosion does occur, the flying metal and resulting fireball can be deadly and destructive.